 - Imperfections on surface

+Rogue Color Echo bumper plates are multipurpose plates specially designed for intense workouts.
 It has a durometer reading of 88.
-So, even if you drop a bar with this plate from your waistline, it will show a dead bounce.
+So, even if you drop the weight from your waistline, it will show a dead bounce.

 - Impressive built

 - Relatively more expensive

 The Rogue US Military-Spec bumper plate is made in Alabama, United States.
 The main intention of designing these bumper plates is to maintain the fitness of the US military and are used to test the combat skills in the US Army.
 The approval was done by the defense Ministry of the United States.

 Made from recycled crumb rubber, there might be some imperfections on its surface, but these bumper plates are suitable for all conditions.
 You can use it for both indoor and outdoor purposes without any change in texture.
 But it might lead to a slight change in color, which I think it’s not an issue.